Scrabble letter distributions: Swedish

-Å, Ä and Ö have separate tiles; other diacritics like that on É are ignored (except Ü).
+Å, Ä and Ö have separate tiles as these are considered separate letters in the Swedish alphabet; other diacritics like that on É are ignored (except Ü).
 Q and W, found only in loanwords, are absent but can be played with a blank. Ü and Æ require a blank, and as of 2010 only occur in one and three playable words respectively: müsli and three forms of Laestadianism (læstadianism in Swedish).

 Originally (starting in 1954), Swedish Scrabble sets (called Alfa-pet, made by the Swedish company Alga, since 1983 a member of the BRIO Group) used a slightly different distribution: